For IWGIA, documentation goes hand in hand with promoting, defending and protecting the rights of indigenous peoples.

 The Indigenous World provides an update of the current situation for indigenous peoples worldwide and a comprehensive overview of the main global trends and developments affecting indigenous peoples.
 We have published the report every year for over 30 years.

-Meanwhile, please, see our publications on Issuu.
+You can also access our publications on Issuu.